 Sotheby’s, your most reliable resource for selling antique furniture, is here to help you sell your vintage and antique furniture at auction.
 Selling large pieces of furniture can often be a daunting process, but when you sell with Sotheby's we can help you with the entire process, starting from auction estimate appraisal to shipping your antiques to finally selling your furniture to the largest global audience of collectors.
 If you wish to sell an antique armchair, table, dresser or perhaps a chandelier, simply submit images along with any additional information to Sotheby's through our easy-to-use online estimate form.
 Our team of specialists will review your submission and issue preliminary estimates for items that can be included in any of our sales.

 Our auctions, held in Paris, London and New York, feature important tables, chairs, desks, cabinets and other fine vintage furniture pieces from France, England or other European countries.
-We also offer vintage, antique, and contemporary furniture and objects for sale through our online marketplace, Sotheby's Home.
 Whether you have a 17th-century English chair or an ormolu-mounted kingwood bureau plat from late 19th-century France, our specialists can help identify, value and sell your special piece or an entire collection.
 If you have an American furniture collection you would like to sell, click here.

 Find Out the Value of Your Furniture

 Submit photos and information about your furniture to begin your complimentary estimate request.